medic/cht-upgrade-service/README.md

     curl -s -o ./compose/cht-core.yml https://staging.dev.medicmobile.org/_couch/builds_4/medic:medic:master/docker-compose/cht-core.yml
     curl -s -o docker-compose.yml https://raw.githubusercontent.com/medic/cht-upgrade-service/main/docker-compose.yml
     ```
-1. Create an file in `~/cht-4-first-run` to house your variables.
+1. Create a file in `~/cht-4-first-run` to house your variables.
 Call it `.env` and give it the following contents (Note these are insecure password - use **secure** password for production!).
 Note if you're trying to run this locally that you replace `/home/me` with your actual home dir path:
    ```
    CHT_COMPOSE_PROJECT_NAME=4-first-run
    COUCHDB_SECRET=password